r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Ghh...At least we Servants can still hold on to our balance, since this isn't too different from using our spirit forms...

 **Mata Hari:**
-...but now Master's dealing with this AND the Tokugawafication attacks on {(M) his /(F) her} mind...!
+...but now Master's dealing with this AND the Tokugawafication attacks on [♂ his /♀ her] mind...!

 ---